Friday, April 17, 2026

 Related Resources

 Editorial Commentary: Both "pal2tech" and "Grandads Reviews" are correct in their explanation of how the Fujifilm "Depth-of-Field Scale" works but I chose to follow "Grandads Reviews" recommendation to set the scale for "Film Format Basis" when doing landscape photography.
-Looking at my photos, I'm satisfied with the results.

 Copyright © 2026 by Walter Sanford.
 All rights reserved.